stefan-bergstein/openshift-tutorials/azure-devops/README.md

 ### Get your Developer Sandbox

-Navigate to [Get started in the Sandbox](https://developers.redhat.com/developer-sandbox/get-started) and hit **Launch your Developer Sandbox for Red Hat OpenShift**.
+Navigate to [Start exploring in the Developer Sandbox for free ](https://developers.redhat.com/developer-sandbox) and hit **Start your sandbox for free**.
 Log in to your Red Hat account (Don’t have an account?
 Simply create your free account [here](https://www.redhat.com/wapps/ugc/register.html)).
-Now login into your Red Hat OpenShift development cluster by selecting **Start using your sandbox**.
+Now login into your Red Hat OpenShift Developer Sandbox by selecting **Lauch** on the Red Hat OpenShift tile.

-The sandbox contains two projects/namespaces: `<redhat-account-name>-dev` and `<redhat-account-name>-stage`.
+The sandbox contains a developer project/namespaces: `<redhat-account-name>-dev`

 Download the oc OpenShift Command Line Interface (CLI) via the questions mark ![](https://open011prod.wpengine.com/wp-content/uploads/2021/05/q-mark.png) and select **Command line tools**.